 The proposed Circle 75 project is a modification to the Circle 75 Office Park master plan reviewed as an Area Plan Review in 1984.
-This new proposed plan will be a neighborhood development that will include 1,543 residential units and up to 10,000 square feet retail.
-The residential units will consist of 197 three story townhomes with garages, 826 condominium units in three six to seven story buildings with six and seven level parking decks, and two 19 story residential towers over five levels of parking with 520 condominium units.
-The townhome and condominium developments will be both owner and renter occupied.
-Retail will be located on the first floor of two of the condominum buildings.
+This new proposed plan will be a neighborhood development that will include 1,543 residential units and up to 10,000 square feet of townhome and condominium developments that could be both owner and renter occupied.
 Site access will be provided along Herodian Way, Circle 75 Parkway, and Windy Ridge Parkway.